 Have Fun and Add Your Own Style

-These are so great for party favors and valentines.
-You could use them in a table setting with personalized names and little gifts inside.
-You could also use them for Advent gifts and put numbers on the bags.
-Here is a fun little assortment using different fabrics and different ties (ribbon, cord, and twine).
+These little bags are perfect for party favors and Valentine’s treats!
+You could even use them as part of a table setting, with personalized names on each one and little surprises tucked inside.
+Another fun idea is to use them for Advent gifts, just add numbers to the bags.
+I’ve put together a cute assortment using different fabrics and ties (like ribbon, cord, and twine), and I love how versatile they can be!

 Finally, I embroidered this bag with some cute hearts.
 This bag starting fabric measurement was 5 inches wide x 11 inches long.
 I used a water soluble marker to draw my hearts and 12 weight Sulky thread for the stitched hearts.